Symantec explores selling web certificates business: sources

-Cybersecurity firm Symantec Corp (SYMC.O) is considering selling its website certification business, in a deal that could fetch more than $1 billion and extricate it from a feud with Alphabet Inc's Google (GOOGL.O), people familiar with the matter said on Tuesday.
+Cybersecurity firm Symantec Corp (SYMC.O) is considering selling its website certification business, in a deal that could fetch more than $1 billion and extricate it from a feud with Alphabet Inc's (GOOGL.O) Google, people familiar with the matter said on Tuesday.

 Google said in March that it was investigating Symantec's failure to properly validate its certificates, which confirm that websites can be trusted.
 Symantec has called Google's claims "exaggerated and misleading."